Janet Robin: Solo career

 In 2007, Robin began working with producers David Bianco and Steve Baughman on an EP entitled Days of Summer.
 Through Baughman she met Czech band November 2 on MySpace and travelled to the Czech Republic to tour with them.
 This led to subsequent European tours with Robin expanding her touring to Germany, France and the U.K. She has performed in Europe in support of several artists including Tommy Emmanuel, Midge Ure and Lenka Filipová.

 In 2009, Robin met up with producer John Carter Cash to record her album Everything Has Changed.
 Robin raised $16,000 in fan donations to record the album.
 Everything Has Changed was released in 2010 by German record label Hypertension Music who she was introduced to by Colin Hay.
 Robin released the album in the U.S. on Little Sister Records in 2012.
 In 2013, Robin released her first live recording, "Janet Robin & Band, Live in France," which featured a live show recording at a blues club in France with her French band.
 The album was produced and mixed by famed French guitarist, Charlie Fabert.

-In 2016, Robin again raised fan donations and recorded Take Me As I Am with John Carter Cash as executive producer and Chuck Turner as Producer and Engineer at Cash Cabin in Nashville.
+In 2016, Robin again raised fan donations and recorded Take Me As I Am with John Carter Cash as executive producer and Chuck Turner as Producer and Engineer at Cash Cabin Studio near Nashville.
 In 2018 she released a digital single-an instrumental version of "Here Comes the Sun".

 The String Revolution

 The String Revolution is a side project started by Robin featuring four international guitar players playing mostly original instrumental pieces of all genres.
 Their first EP Stringborn was released in October 2016, mixed and mastered by Matt Hyde (Rodrigo y Gabriela).
 Their follow-up EP, Red Drops, was released in 2019.

+In 2023, The String Revolution recorded another cover song, this time “Folsom Prison Blues.”
+It was produced by Johnny Cash’s and June Carter’s son, John Carter Cash, and recorded at the Cash Cabin Studio in Nashville, Tennessee.
+Their special guest was a guitarist Tommy Emmanuel.
+Their arrangement and recording had received Grammy® Nomination and a win in “Best Arrangement, Instrumental or A Cappella” category.